4codeCrushers/quigly-care/README.md

 Additional sections include:

-- Meet the Team — which provides insights into each team member including names, roles, brief descriptions and photos to allow users to connect with the team on a personal level.
+- Meet the Team — This provides insights into each team member including names, roles, brief descriptions, and photos to allow users to connect with the team on a personal level.

-- FAQs — where users will find clear and concise instructions on utilising the booking feature, along with step-by-step guidance and essential details to facilitate a smooth booking process.
+- FAQs — where users will find clear and concise instructions on utilizing the booking feature, along with step-by-step guidance and essential details to facilitate a smooth booking process.

 - Services — which provides detailed information on the types of care available, pricing details, and any special offerings or packages.